Health Care First

 Alarms experienced to date have occurred mainly when fridges are being restocked and doors left open for too long.
 However, a power outage was experienced late one Friday evening when the practice was closed; Lee was able to monitor this remotely using the system to check that the power was restored before any losses occurred.

 The potential economic savings are significant too.
-The RemoteM system means that time consuming manual checks can be discontinued and time spent uploading data is also saved.
-Health Care First are now exploring the RemoteM ‘drugs in transit’ option which will enable vaccines being delivered to local COVID vaccination site can also be monitored to ensure they remain in optimum condition.
+The RemoteM system means that time-consuming manual checks can be discontinued and time spent uploading data is also saved.
+Health Care First is now exploring the RemoteM ‘drugs in transit’ option which will enable vaccines being delivered to local COVID vaccination sites can also be monitored to ensure they remain in optimum condition.

 From a practice point of view, Lee’s observations are that the system is simple and efficient, saves on repetitive routine work for the nurses, keeps all the important fridge condition data in one place to serve all seven locations and has the potential to save significant amounts of money.